From small and humble beginnings, Waipuna Hospice has grown to become one of New Zealand’s leading hospices.

 Along with our building, the care we provide has progressed considerably since our time on Cameron Road.
-This year we will provide compassionate, specialist care for about 1000 people in Tauranga and the Western Bay of Plenty region; with our nurses making over 13,000 home visits and 19,000 phone calls to patients and families.
+This year we will provide compassionate, specialist care for about 1000 people in Tauranga and the Western Bay of Plenty region; with our nurses making over 6,000 nurse visits and 10,000 phone calls to patients and families.

-As well as increasing our medical capabilities our support services have also grown to include counselling, social work, biography services, health professional and carer education services, bereavement counselling, therapeutic massage, Lymphedema massage, a day programme, outpatient services, chaplaincy, occupational therapy and Kaiwhakamaru.
+As well as increasing our medical capabilities our support services have also grown to include counselling, social work, biography services, health professional and carer education services, bereavement counselling, therapeutic massage, Lymphedema massage, outpatient services, chaplaincy, and occupational therapy.